iiisrobotics/bulldog_ws/INSTALLATION.md

     need to add prefix parameter to the macro descrpiton and modify the defintion of "aluminum" material.

+3. No p gain specified for pid.

+    This kind of errors are bugs of Gazebo7.
+It has been removed in Gazebo9 with ROS Melodic.
+    **Just ignore them!!!**

 2. mask_rcnn_ros incompatible with Keras >= 2.0.8

         cd <workspace>/src/mask_rcnn_ros/node